-5.4 Quorum and Voting (Reference: BP 2330) In review with work group
+3.13 Quorum and Voting (Reference: BP 2330)

 Four Board members, other than the Student Trustees, shall constitute a quorum for the transaction of business.
 The Board of Trustees shall act by majority vote of all voting members of the Board.
 In the event of a minimum quorum, all four Board members must vote in favor of motions to pass motions.